antartii/UAT/C/epiuat/README.md

 # EPIUAT - Epitech’s uat library

-This library is specifically made for Epitech’s student that needs to have a program that follows some rules in their coding-style.
+This uat library is specifically made for Epitech’s student that needs to have a program that follows some rules in their coding-style.

-*/!\ The current team may not update this library after the end of the year 2025 /!\*
+*/!\ The current team may not update this library after the end of the year 2025 /!\* *Version 1.1.0*

 ---